-- 108 Vulnerability disclosure can be a complicated process, especially when multiple parties (usually - multiple vendors) are involved.
-This section of the document is organized as a set of vulnerability - disclosure use cases, in rough order, from simple to complex.
-Significant attention is given to - 111 coordinated, Multi-Party Disclosure (see Use Case 2: Vulnerability with Coordinated Disclosure). - Disclosure often deviates from the expected or ideal process, so within each use case are variants - that are common exceptions to the ideal use case.
-Within each variant are causes, preventions, and - responses.
-The collected set of preventions and responses are presented as practices that can be - used to reduce the occurrence and cost of expected variants. - Practices are denoted as strong recommendations ("should") or suggestions ("can," "could," or - 117 "may").

-- 118 At the conclusion of the use cases and variants, practices are rolled-up into the concluding section: - 119 Guiding Concepts and Best Current Practices.
+Vulnerability disclosure can be a complicated process, especially when multiple parties (usually multiple vendors) are involved.
+This section of the document is organized as a set of vulnerability disclosure use cases, in rough order, from simple to complex.
+Significant attention is given to coordinated, multi-party disclosure (see Use Case 2: Vulnerability with coordinated disclosure).
+Disclosure often deviates from the expected or ideal process, so within each use case are variants that are common exceptions to the ideal use case.
+Within each variant are causes, preventions, and responses.
+The collected set of preventions and responses are presented as practices that can be used to reduce the occurrence and cost of expected variants.
+Practices are denoted as strong recommendations ("should") or suggestions ("can," "could," or "may").
+After describing multi-party coordination and disclosure use cases and variants, recommended practices are collected into the concluding section: Guiding Concepts and Best Current Practices.